-Funding is eliminated for the Homeless Student Stability Program.
-(Home Security Fund Account-State)
+Funding for the Homeless Student Stability Program is shifted from the Home Security Account to the General Fund.
+(General Fund-State; Home Security Fund Account-State)

 19. Family Homelessness Assistance

 Funding is provided for homelessness assistance for persons who are incapacitated from gainful employment and have dependent children in their household.
 This program will serve families who were previously served by HEN.
 (General Fund-State)